 - Your passion and enthusiasm to learn

 - Your time commitment.
-We highly recommend that you’re allocate at least an hour a fortnight to catch-up with your mentor/mentee
+We highly recommend that you allocate at least an hour a fortnight to catch-up with your mentor/mentee

 - Be a mentor!
 Mentors are always high in demand.
 This is a great opportunity for anyone who wants to enhance their skills and develop their leadership skills by mentoring others with less experience.

 How does it work?

 - Before each term, the mentoring team will send out an invitation to express your interest in becoming a mentor / mentee as a survey.
 You must complete the survey by the due date.

-- The mentoring team will read and analyse each responses to find a match between a mentee to suitable mentors for ‘One on one’ session or assigned them to the right group for the ‘Mentoring Circle’ session based on the skills, learning objectives and needs.
+- The mentoring team will read and analyse each response to find a match between a mentee and a suitable mentor for a “One on one” match, or assign them to an appropriate “Mentoring Circle Group” based on their skills, learning objectives and needs.

-- The mentoring team will then contact all participants if they are successfully matched or not.
-For ‘One on one’ session, the number of successful matches would be highly determined by the number of mentors availability.
-So, we are always in need for mentors!
+- The mentoring team will then contact all participants to let them know if they have been matched or not.
+For a “One on one” Term the number of successful matches is highly determined by the availability of mentors.
+We are always in need of more mentors!

-- The successful matches applicants will be contacted directly to introduce the mentors and mentee with their contact numbers and how to get started
+- The successfully matched applicants will be contacted directly to introduce the mentors and mentee with contact details and guides on how to start.

-- Once the session starts, the mentor and mentee can start to schedule the first meeting.
-We recommend that you do this within the 1st couple of weeks after you received the email from us.
+- Once the Term starts, the mentor and mentee should schedule their first meeting.
+We recommend you do this within the first two weeks after you receive the email.

 - The mentoring team will contact you to check in that everything went smoothly as it should and at regular intervals during the term.
 We are here to support you to make sure you have everything you need to get started.

 Being a mentor

 Your role as a mentor is to:

-- Help your mentee to identify their strengths and capitalise on them
+- Help your mentee identify their strengths and capitalise on them

 - Help your mentee clarify their goals